 Since then, every morning just before I wake fully I have this moment where I am smiling thinking all’s right with the world then I remember and I ask ‘Is it real?’
 It is real isn’t it.
 He is really gone.
 A world without David Bowie.
 We live in that world now.
-I keep being asked how I feel, how does one feel when a great love dies – sad, in shock, heartbroken, rocked to my core – there are three thoughts that keep circling around in my head in amongst the grief: ‘People die, get over it’ and I know this, it is not my first loss but I suspect I will never fully recover from this one.
+I keep being asked how I feel, how does one feel when a great love dies – sad, in shock, heartbroken, rocked to my core – there are however, three thoughts that keep circling around in my head in amongst the grief: ‘People die, get over it’ and I know this, it is not my first loss but I suspect I will never fully recover from this one.
 There is only one other out there in the ether who could make me feel like this and she would not be where she is today if there hadn’t been a David Bowie.
 I have heard people talk about where they were when Lennon was shot, the grief they felt when Elvis died – I finally understand it; that sharp piercing pain in the heart, the dry retches, the shock I have experienced it all in the last few days.

 ‘But you didn’t even know him,’ oh but I did, I so did.
 David Bowie came into my life during the Nile Rogers years, when I was still at an age where the only concerts I was interested in were of the puppet variety like the Sesame Street musical.
 Regardless when his Serious Moonlight tour came to New Zealand he was everywhere which in the era sans social media meant the newspapers, television and the radio.
 I would go from watching Rainbow one minute to dancing to Modern Love the next.
-I was discovering music and I loved to dance so the album Let’s Dance fed my impressionable soul BUT the moment I fell for him was when I saw Labyrinth.
-This film – I saw it recently after many many years – that moment when he makes his entrance gave me the same tingling feeling I got when I first saw it only back then I didn’t know it was him, in fact it has often been the way that I would discover someone and they would turn out to be David Bowie.
+I was discovering music and I loved to dance so the album Let’s Dance fed my impressionable soul BUT the moment I really fell for him was when I saw Labyrinth.
+This film – I saw it recently after many many years – that moment when he makes his entrance gave me the same tingling feeling I got when I first saw it only back then I didn’t know it was him, in fact it has often been that way; that I would discover someone and they would turn out to be David Bowie.
 It happened with Ziggy Stardust, The Thin White Duke, the Pierrot phase.
 As Jareth the goblin king with his mullet, in the makeup and codpiece, he terrified me and something else which I now know as being aroused.
 Yeap I was aroused by David Bowie and he would continue to do so over the years.
 The movie lent itself to the romance, because I identified with Sarah for I too lived in a fantasy world.

 From then on David as Jareth would come visit me, we would lie in my bed discussing Delfinia the world I had created as well as my real life woes.
 My teen years were a confusing time for me (I know I know like every other teen right!)
 I was both popular and smart enough but deep down I felt like an outsider.
 Having this wild imagination didn’t help because at that age all you want is to be like everyone else.
 The only time I felt a freedom was during those conversations with David/Jareth.
 He did talk back bizarrely enough.
 He helped me name unicorns (Delfinia had a lot of unicorns), he named a flying pirate ship Mistral and he always encouraged my uniqueness.
 Those visits ended some time in the last few years of college but he came back one more time when I was 23, this time as Ziggy (by then I was more familiar with his body of work) – it was the night before I left New Zealand for good I was on an adrenaline rush happy to be leaving, but in an instant the enormity of leaving behind family and friends especially my grandma hit me and then just as sadness threatened to take over, there he was at my window waving me goodbye.
 I took it to mean I was on the right track and the sadness abated.